cb-shreenithi/PC2.0-Automation/README.md

  ./setup_env.sh
 ```
+`chmod +x` is necessary to change permissions.

 **NOTE :** After this step please verify if a folder has been created in your current
 directory with the name `pc2Automation`.
 This is the virtual environment where all dependencies are
 installed.